 6. STROLL KHAO SAN ROAD

 But please don’t be misled by this, as on Khao San Road you can meet people from all walks of life, not only backpackers!
 Khao Sao Road is Bangkok’s attraction that shines at night when all bars open and music starts.
 Life in Bangkok at night is exciting and vibrant.
-And one of the hotspots of Bangkok nightlife is Khao San Road.
+Khao San Road is one of the hotspots of Bangkok nightlife.

 It is not surprising that visiting Khao San Road is always featured among the top 10 things to do in Bangkok.
 According to some statistics and depending on the season (the high season or the low season), between 20,000 and 40,000-50,000 tourists a day visit Khao San Road.